DanexCodr/Coderive/README.md

 ## What is Coderive?

-**Coderive** is a modern, interpreted programming language designed around three principles:
+**Coderive** is a modern programming language designed around three principles:

 | Principle | What it means |
 |-----------|--------------|